MathyouMB/website/src/content/articles/2025/how-to-make-code-reviews-less-painful.md

 ## 1. Resolve Comments with Isolated Commits

-When you update your code in response to feedback, put that fix in its own separate commit — ideally one per resolved comment or one per logical change.
+When you update your code in response to feedback, put that fix in its own separate commit with ideally one per resolved comment or one per logical change.

 Here is an example of how this might look in practice: